Continuing Education Activity

 Intrathecal morphine may potentiate other medications that cause CNS or respiratory depression and cardiovascular depression.
 It lowers the seizure threshold and requires caution for use in patients predisposed to seizure.
 Intrathecal morphine also has a weak serotonergic effect and should be used with caution in patients on SSRIs.
 Intrathecal morphine is a CYP3A4 substrate, and use also requires caution in patients on other medications affecting the CYP3A4 enzyme.

-Contraindications to intrathecal morphine are the same as for intravenous morphine and include allergy to morphine or other opiates, acute bronchial asthma, upper airway obstruction, severe hypovolemia, or other etiology of severe hypotension.
+Contraindications to intrathecal morphine are the same as intravenous morphine and include allergy to morphine or other opiates, acute bronchial asthma, upper airway obstruction, severe hypovolemia, or other etiology of severe hypotension.

 Intrathecal morphine use requires extreme caution in patients with head injury or increased intracranial pressure.
 Pupillary changes (miosis) from intrathecal morphine may interfere with the diagnosis and monitoring of intracranial pathology.
 Hypercarbia from respiratory depression may worsen intracranial hypertension.
 High doses of neuraxial morphine may produce myoclonic events, which may interfere with the assessment of intracranial pathology.